ChaseDickinson/packer-images/README.md

 ## Problem Statement

+I built this out mostly for my own use, and I'm sharing in case it's helpful to anyone else.
+Should be fairly straight-forward to edit to meet your own needs.

+My primary goals were:

-1. Disposable, repeatable environments - Install whatever I want, figure it out, then start clean (or add to the build)
+1. Disposable, repeatable environments - Spin up an environment with my tools of choice, change/add to it or otherwise play around, then destroy it
 2. Good user experience - Things like copy & paste from host to guest needs to work; bonus points if the refresh rate is not janky
 3. Create as close to the "minimal install" experience as possible - I won't be playing solitaire or shopping on Amazon so I don't need those packages installed